 - Chrome finish hardware

-- Front flap zippered pocket
+- Front and rear flat pockets, front flap zippered pocket

 - Twin pen pockets

 - 3 slot credit card pocket